makenotion/notion-sdk-js/examples/intro-to-notion-api/README.md

 `NOTION_API_KEY`: Create a new integration in the [integrations dashboard](https://www.notion.com/my-integrations) and retrieve the API key from the integration's `Secrets` page.

-`NOTION_PAGE_ID`: Use the ID of any Notion page that you don't mind having content added to.
-A page specifically for testing is recommended.
+`NOTION_PAGE_ID`: Use the ID of any Notion page that you want to test adding content to.

 The page ID is the 32 character string at the end of any page URL.
 ![A Notion page URL with the ID highlighted](./assets/page_id.png)